WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - `Controller.status_timer` (~1Hz) - checks memory usage, sends a heartbeat to
-  each `Spectrometer` (probably unneeded now that we're multithreaded), polls for any "status messages" flowed back from 'Spectrometer` threads, updates laser status display, checks for any asynchronous plugin responses, and ticks KnowItAll. _IMHO, LaserControlFeature, PluginController, KnowItAll etc should all encapsulate their own timers and not lean on Controller for this._
+  each `Spectrometer` (probably unneeded now that we're multithreaded), polls for any "status messages" flowed back from 'Spectrometer` threads, updates laser status display, and checks for any asynchronous plugin responses. _IMHO, LaserControlFeature, PluginController etc should all encapsulate their own timers and not lean on Controller for this._

 Other BusinessObjects encapsulate internal `QTimers` for their own purposes,
 including: